lxdyy13/GS-IPSO-algorithm/README.md

 ### Required Libraries

-Install required libraries via `pip`: pip install numpy matplotlib
+Install required libraries via `pip`:  pip3 install numpy matplotlib

 ## How to use